 return qna_chain.invoke({'context': context, 'question': question})

-Import it from notebooks with from scripts import llm, then call llm.ask_llm(context, question).
+We import it from our notebooks with from scripts import llm, then call llm.ask_llm(context, question).

 Project 1: PowerPoint Speaker Script Generator

-UnstructuredPowerPointLoader extracts all text elements from a .pptx file.
-Setting mode="elements" returns individual text blocks (title, body, bullet) each as a separate Document, with metadata["page_number"] indicating which slide they belong to.
+UnstructuredPowerPointLoader extracts all the text from a .pptx file.
+Setting mode="elements" returns each text block (title, body, bullet) as a separate Document, and metadata["page_number"] tells us which slide it belongs to.

 import nltk